aral/ar.al-site/content/2019/10/03/site.js-now-also-on-windows-10/index.md

 }
 {{</highlight>}}

-### There’s no magic…
+## There’s no magic…

-DotJS routes map simple `.js` files (see what I did there) to [Express](https://expressjs.com/) routes.
-All you have to do is to write the logic for the route itself.
+DotJS simply maps regular `.js` files (see what I did there) to [Express](https://expressjs.com/) routes.
+All you have to do is write the logic for your routes.
 Site.js takes care of all the plumbing.

 Using DotJS, you can specify [HTTPS GET and POST routes](https://source.ind.ie/site.js/app/blob/master/README.md#get-and-post-routes) as well as [secure WebSocket routes](https://source.ind.ie/site.js/app/blob/master/README.md#websocket-wss-routes).